-Additional constraints are given and phase-specific, besides adaptive dynamics modeling.
-In (\ref{eq:virtualGRF}), we impose a virtual ground reaction forces $\bm F$ and moment $M$ from joint torques and virtual contact Jacobian in the 3-link dynamics model to amplify the 3-link fix-base model to behave close to a float-base model when in contact with the ground. (\ref{eq:support}) ensures the CoM of the entire robot, $\bm p_{rc}$ stays within the support region, formed by the toe and heel length, $l_t, l_h$.
-During flight phase, (\ref{eq:collisionsCons}) enforces the foot height of the robot $p_{toe,y}$ always above the terrain. (\ref{eq:actuationCons}) allows for small virtual Cartesian foot forces (translated to joint torque actuations) to be applied to the dynamics, which enables the TO to adjust the robot's feet and combined MoI during flight for better landing configuration.
+Additional constraints are given and phase-specific, besides variable dynamics modeling.
+In (\ref{eq:virtualGRF}), we impose a virtual ground reaction forces $\bm F$ and moment $M$ from joint torques and virtual contact Jacobian to amplify the 3-link fix-base model to behave closely to a float-base model when in contact with the ground. (\ref{eq:support}) ensures the CoM of the entire robot, $\bm p_{\mathrm{rc}}$ stays within the support region, formed by the toe and heel length, $l_t, l_h$.
+During the flight phase, (\ref{eq:collisionsCons}) enforces the foot height of the robot $p_{\mathrm{toe},y}$ always above the terrain. (\ref{eq:actuationCons}) allows small virtual Cartesian foot forces (translated to joint torque actuations) to be applied to the dynamics, enabling the TO to adjust the robot's feet for better landing configuration.